httpyac/httpyac.github.io/docs/config/README.md

 - Type: `Object`
 - Default: `undefined`

-[Object](https://github.com/AnWeber/httpyac/blob/main/src/models/clientCertifcateOptions.ts) with all client certifcates.
+[Object](https://github.com/AnWeber/httpyac/blob/main/src/models/clientCertifcateOptions.ts) with all client certificates.
 Each key is interpreted as host.
 When a call is made to this host, the certificate is automatically appended to the request.

 ```json
 {